openstack-infra/elastic-recheck/README.rst

 Eventually this can be tied into the rechecker tool and launchpad

-queries.yaml
+queries/
 ------------

-All queries are stored in a yaml file called: queries.yaml
+All queries are stored in separate yaml files in a queries directory at the top of the elastic_recheck code base.
+The format of these files is ######.yaml (where ###### is the bug number), the yaml should have a ``query`` keyword which is the query text for elastic search.

-Guidelines for queries.yaml
+Guidelines for good queries

-- After a bug is resolved and has no more hits in elasticsearch, it should be removed
+- After a bug is resolved and has no more hits in elasticsearch, we should flag it with a resolved_at keyword.
+This will let us keep some memory of past bugs, and see if they come back.
+(Note: this is a forward looking statement, sorting out resolved_at will come in the future)
 - Queries should get as close as possible to fingerprinting the root cause
 - Queries should not return any hits for successful jobs, this is a sign the query isn't specific enough

 Future Work
 ------------